Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other

 Martial arts is just a tool.
 It is amoral with no agendas, prejudices, or desires.
 Like with any tool, its purpose and meaning is determined by the user.
 Cops will use it for restraining criminals, while bouncers and self-defense teachers will use it for self-defense and to escape.
 Street and tournament fighters will use it to beat someone for money or glory, and soldiers and warriors will use it to flat out kill in any and all ways possible.

-It’s humans bring the definition to the tool.
+It’s humans that bring the definition to the tool.

 "All styles were developed to meet certain conditions for combat that were prevalent at that time or place."

 What You Bring With You

-With all that baggage and scenarios, there is one thing that they all have in common.
+With all that baggage and different scenarios, there is one thing that they all have in common.
 We all have egos.
 Think back to the last time you were in a fight or doing a demonstration with someone and they showed you up or beat you.
 You probably initially felt like a failure right?